 Unfortunately, many customers chose to use bug spray not only around their computers but often on and inside them as well.
 This can lead to a multitude of problems including explosion, fire, poisoning, and computer damage.

 If it's not obvious, never spray bug spray, which is often flammable, near electronics.
-If they are on or not as most have electricity in them waiting to do work.
-It's there at the on off switch ready for you to push the button, and can be stored in components called capacitors that can have a charge for hours and days after power is off.
+It doesn't matter if the device is on or not, as most devices have stored electricity in them waiting to do work.
+It's there at the on-off switch ready for you to push the button and can be stored in components called capacitors that can hold a charge for hours and days after power is off.

-A fire or explosion can damage the computer, but so can the bug spray which turns sticky like a glue after it dries.
-Even if the chemicals don't corrode the computer boards (the case often corrodes like a car battery), it can then act as a big fly strip catching bugs and dust to the computer components.
-This results in higher heat retention, and possible short circuits.
+A fire or explosion can damage your computer, but so can the bug spray, which turns sticky like glue after it dries.
+Even if the chemicals don't corrode the computer boards (the case often corrodes like a car battery), it can act as a big fly strip, catching additional bugs and attracting dust to the computer components.
+This can result in higher heat retention and possible short circuits.

 The problem is that you are baiting roaches to come near, on, or into your computer.
-Some roaches are smart, or maybe just have insect attention deficit disorder, and don't move into the hotel, but just hang out nearby.
+Some roaches are smart (or maybe just have insect attention deficit disorder) and don't move into the hotel, but just hang out nearby.
 Luring more insects to your computer is not the goal.
 If you use traps, do so at a point far away from the computer.

-A better way to remove the roaches is to have a vacuum cleaner with a hose, and let the suction remove the insects.
+A better way to remove the roaches is to use a vacuum cleaner with a hose, and let the suction remove the insects.
 This allows you to eject them from the computer and your home without a sticky and risky mess.
-You can always spray the garbage can outside as you dump the bag, or empty your bagless into it to kill the bugs.
+You can always spray the garbage can outside as you dump the bag to kill the bugs.